Professor Colette Hirsch

 Teaching and research supervision:

-I also provide research Project Supervision across a number of course ranging from BSc in Psychology to Doctorate in Clinical Psychology as well as for PhD students.
+She also provides research Project Supervision across a number of course ranging from BSc in Psychology to Doctorate in Clinical Psychology as well as for PhD students.
 Projects offered focus on different populations, but all aim to further the fields understanding of mechanisms that maintain distress or promote resilience and enable new interventions to be developed.
-My supervisory style aims to fosters an understanding of how to conduct high quality clinical research and use critical thinking in research design.
+Her supervisory style aims to fosters an understanding of how to conduct high quality clinical research and use critical thinking in research design.

 Expertise and Public Engagement: